Chesterfield Council on Aging

 Enhancing Quality of Life Through Education, Advocacy and Community Service

 The Chesterfield Council on Aging (CCA) seeks to enhance the quality of life for older adults and adults with disabilities through education, advocacy and community service.
-The council provides resources such as the Resource Directory for Older Adults (PDF) and the Resource Directory for Older Adults (Spanish) (PDF).
+The council provides resources such as the Resource Directory for Older Adults (English) (PDF) and the Resource Directory for Older Adults (Spanish) (PDF).

 Established in 1983 by the Board of Supervisors as the Long Term Care Coordinating Committee in response to Senate Bill 219 passed by the Virginia General Assembly, the committee's mission was to support the development of community-based resources and to avoid the inappropriate institutionalization of impaired elderly and disabled adults.
 In 1987, the committee was expanded to encompass the Long Term Care Council.
 In August 2004, the council changed its name to Chesterfield Council on Aging.